geniusyield/smart-order-router/README.md

 The SOR has the ability to use reference scripts on the filling transactions to help minimize the fees.
 To do that, we need to use the official contract information that is completely placed on the blockchain.
-That is the validator and minting policy.
+That is the validator and the minting policy.

 ##### Preprod
 ```json